Spring brings new chicks!

 - Do not release all the chicks into the brooder at once.
 Remove them from their shipping carton one at a time, dipping the beak of each individual bird into the water first so that they know where to find it.
 Make sure you actually see each bird drink before you release it.

 - Verify that the temperature is comfortable for the chicks (you will want to do this again later in the day).
 If they are huddled together directly under the light, they are too cold.
 If they are sitting along the edges of the brooder away from the light, they are too hot.
 Adjust the temperature by raising and lowering the light.
+If the weather is particularly chilly, you may need to add a second light.

 - Over the next few days, monitor the chicks for signs of shipping stress.
-Continue to put sugar in their water for a little while if you see droopy chicks that fail to thrive.
+Continue to put sugar into their water for a little while if you see droopy chicks that fail to thrive.
 Pasty rear ends may need to be very gently cleansed with a clean rag moistened in warm water.

 Caring For Your Growing Chicks